hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 ### Consumer ASPs vs. Commercial ASPs

-- **Consumer ASPs**: Consumer Authorized Service Providers (ASPs) are repair partners with physical stores where individual customers can bring devices for service.
+- **Consumer ASPs** are repair partners with physical stores where individual customers can bring devices for service.
 They typically support repairs for both consumer and commercial devices but are primarily oriented toward consumer-grade repairs.
 These providers may also have limitations in handling large-scale commercial service needs.

-- **Commercial ASPs**: Commercial Authorized Service Providers (ASPs) specialize in working with enterprise customers, schools, federal organizations, and small-to-medium businesses.
+- **Commercial ASPs** specialize in working with enterprise customers, schools, federal organizations, and small-to-medium businesses.
 These providers are equipped to handle high-volume repair needs and offer services tailored to the unique requirements of commercial segments.
 They may also provide onsite repair options for large-scale deployments or managed service agreements.

 ## Global ASP network